 - Consonant-le syllable

-Grab my free 6 Syllable Types Posters to use with your students in my freebies library!
+Grab my free 6 Syllable Types anchor charts to use with your students by subscribing!

 Closed syllable – vc

 A closed syllable ends in a consonant.
 The vowel before the final consonant has a short sound.
 Examples include: cat, red, on, went.

 This is the first type of syllable that is taught, usually in first grade.
 By this point, students are very familiar with closed syllable words such as CVC words.